Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

 2. Run the script to load new data into the data warehouse.

 ## Task 4: Perform post-load optimization

+In this task, you will perform post-load optimization by rebuilding indexes on the DimProduct table and creating or updating statistics on the GeographyKey column in the DimCustomer table to improve query performance.

 After loading new data into the data warehouse, it's recommended to rebuild the table indexes and update statistics on commonly queried columns.